On a smoothness characterization for good moduli spaces: Further results and examples for torus actions

-The npure representation of Example \ref{ex:counter-example} is not cnpure but has worse than finite quotient singularities.
-The following proposition shows that this is not an isolated phenomenom. \begin{proposition} If $V$ is an npure representation of a torus $T$ for which $V/G$ is singular, then $V/G$ has worse than finite quotient singularities. \end{proposition} \begin{proof} We will show that if $V$ is npure and the image has finite quotient singularities then it is in fact cnpure and hence cofree by Theorem \ref{thm:conj-for-tori}.
+The pure representation of Example \ref{ex:counter-example} is not coprincipal but has worse than finite quotient singularities.
+The following proposition shows that this is not an isolated phenomenom. \begin{proposition} If $V$ is an pure representation of a torus $T$ for which $V/G$ is singular, then $V/G$ has worse than finite quotient singularities. \end{proposition} \begin{proof} We will show that if $V$ is pure and the image has finite quotient singularities then it is in fact coprincipal and hence cofree by Theorem \ref{thm:conj-for-tori}.

 If $V/G$ has finite quotient singularities then any divisor on $V/G$ is $\QQ$-Cartier and the proposition follows from the following lemma. \end{proof} \begin{lemma} Let $V$ be a stable representation of a torus $T$ and let $\pi \colon V \to V/T$ be the quotient map.
 Let $Z$ be a divisorial component of $V^{\sss}$.
 Then the effective Weil divisor $[\pi(Z)]$ is $\QQ$-Cartier if and only it is Cartier. \end{lemma} \begin{proof} We use an argument similar to that used in the proof of Proposition \ref{prop:1D-factor}.
 As above choose coordinates $x_1, \ldots , x_n$ diagonalizing the $T$ action and let $f_1, \ldots , f_r$ be a minimal set of monomials that generate $K[V]^T$.
 After reordering the coordinates we may assume that $Z = V(x_1)$.
 The image $\pi(Z)$ is the subvariety of $V/T$ defined by the contracted ideal $I = (x_1) \cap K[V]^T$.
 Since the map $V \to V/T$ is toric the ideal $I$ is generated by monomials $(p_1, \ldots , p_s)$.
 Since $\pi(Z)$ is $\QQ$-Cartier there is a monomial $p$ such that $\sqrt{(p)} = I$.
 Write $p = f_1^{a_1} \ldots f_r^{a_r}$.
 Since $p \in (x_1)$, after possibly reordering the coordinates we know that $x_1 |f_1^{a_1}$ and hence $x_1 | f_1$.
 Thus $f_1 \in I = \sqrt{(p)}$ so $f_1 = q f_1^{a_1} \ldots f_r^{a_r}$. for some monomial $q \in K[f_1,\ldots , f_r]$.
 Since this equation also holds in the UFD $K[V]$ we conclude that $q = 1$ and $p = f_1$.
 As in the proof of proposition \ref{prop:1D-factor} this implies that no other $x_1 \nmid f_i$ for $i \neq 1$.
 Hence $I$ must be generated by powers of $f_1$ so $I = (f_1)$ since $f_1 \in I$.
 Therefore $\pi(Z)$ is defined by a single equation as claimed. \end{proof}